 Motion made, and Question proposed, "That this House do now adjourn."—[ Colonel Leslie Wilson.]

-Adjourned accordingly at Twenty-nine minutes after Eleven o'Clock.
+Adjourned at Half after Eleven o'Clock.